SkrFractals/Comparser/README.md

 Decimal notation: 123.456
 Scientific notation could be ambiguously confused with multiplication by Euler's number, so just write it like: 1.234*10^2

+NaN:
+\_
+"Not a number" is a result of an undefined operation, or a wrongly parsed expression.
+It can also be used as a discard argument, which would prompt it's efault expression if it has any.

 Strings:
 "string"
 Adding strings concatenates them.